-Energy Safe can prosecute a MEC for a breach of its general duties, with maximum penalties of up to 1500 penalty units for a body corporate (increasing to 9000 penalty units from 16 May 2024).
+Energy Safe can prosecute a MEC for a breach of its general duties, with maximum penalties of up to 9000 penalty units for a body corporate.

-MECs must prepare ESMSs and bushfire mitigation plans (BMP) to demonstrate how they will meet their general duties.
-MECs must also prepare electric line clearance management plans (ELCMP).
+MECs must prepare ESMSs and bushfire mitigation plans (BMP) (noting a BMP must be submitted as part of an ESMS) to demonstrate how they will meet their general duties.